apostrophecms/apostrophe-documentation/modules/apostrophe-pieces/index.md

 for the batch operation.
 If there is no schema it will be an empty object.

+If `req.body.job` is truthy, replies immediately to the request with `{ status: 'ok', jobId: 'cxxxx' }`.
+The `jobId` can then be passed to `apos.modules['apostrophe-jobs'].start()` on the rowser side to monitor progress.

-Replies to the request with { status: 'ok', data: piece }
+Otherwise, replies to the request with { status: 'ok', data: piece }
 on success.
 If `ids` rather than `_id` were specified, `data` is an empty object.